 Ellwood Primary School

-Schools, local authorities and the Department for Children, Schools and Families all hold information on pupils in order to run the education system, and in doing so have to follow the Data Protection Act 1998.
+Schools, local authorities and the Department for Children, Schools and Families all hold information on pupils in order to run the education system, and in doing so have to follow the Data Protection Act 2018.
 The data held about pupils must only be used for specific purposes allowed by law.
-In May 2018 this law is changing slightly and we will update you with any new information when it is available.
+The DPO is Mrs Milford (Head Teacher) and Mrs Pole (Administrator).

 Ellwood Primary School holds information on all pupils.
 The reason for this is to be able to support their learning by identifying what the pupils can do and what they need to do next in their learning.
 This helps the class teachers to teach appropriate lessons.
 We also use this information and data to monitor and report on their progress and attainment.
 This data could be reported to other teachers within the school, Head Teacher, SENco, Parents, other professionals such as: ATS (advisory teaching service), EP (Educational psychologists), to another school to which the pupil is transferring, Local Authority, Ofsted, Social Care, DFE and to the Qualifications and Curriculum Authority (QCA) which is responsible for the National Curriculum and associated assessment arrangements.
 The data information is also used to assess how the school is, comparing to other schools nationally and locally.
 This information includes contact details, National Curriculum assessment results, attendance information, characteristics such as ethnic group, special educational needs and any relevant medical information.
 It could also be used to provide appropriate pastoral care such as; FSW (Family support worker), Toucan Play therapy, TIC (Teens in crisis).